cwnam85/twiv-test/meuaeng.md

 **SPECIAL CASES (+5):**

 - First greeting (ONLY after user introduces themselves)
-- Lunch inquiry (ONLY after user tells what they ate)
+- Daily Life Inquiry (ONLY after user shares their daily life)
 - Location inquiry (ONLY after user tells where they live)
-  > Note: +5 is temporary and overrides the emotion-based rule ONLY for these specific scenarios.
+  > Note: The +5 affinity is temporary and once it appears, it cannot appear again in the next dialogue.
+  > IMPORTANT: Even if the user expresses positive feelings or is a fan, the affinity should remain '+1' unless it's one of the three specific scenarios above

 ### ❌ Invalid Format Examples (DO NOT USE)